irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 ## 2- nwcrg meeting@ietf105

 Friday, July 26, 2019, Morning session I, 10:00-12:00
+Minute taker: Nicolas Kuhn. (thanks a lot to you, Nicolas)

 #### 00- Welcome, administrative and general matters
 (Chairs)
 NB: FECFRAME-ext/RLC/TinyMT32 standardisation @ TSVWG: three documents entered RFC Editor Queue.

-C (Dave Oran, ICNRG chair hat): The base protocol stacks for CCN are published for RFC.
+Comment (Dave Oran, ICNRG chair hat): The base protocol stacks for CCN are published for RFC.
 We have a stable base to do the binding with network coding.
 We should change the RFC version in the documents.